Celebrating Black History Month

 Sophomore aerospace engineering major Toni Paylor was inspired by her great-grandmother, Ida Van Smith, an African American pilot and flight instructor who encouraged the involvement of Black children in aviation and aerospace sciences.
 Now, Paylor is charting her own course, in and out of the classroom, restarting Maryland’s section of the National Council of Negro Women this spring.

 Bruk Berhane ’03 (electrical engineering), Ph.D. ’16 (minority and urban education), a double Terp alum and an assistant professor of engineering education at Florida International University, previously served as director of undergraduate recruitment at the Clark School.
-His research and leadership on Engineering for US All (e4usa) and other initiatives have increased access and interest in engineering among underrepresented students, helping to change the face of engineering.
+His research and leadership on Engineering for US All (e4usa) and other initiatives have increased access and interest in engineering among students from many different backgrounds, shaping the future of our field.

 As a way of further acknowledging the contributions of generations of Maryland’s Black engineers, our graphic for Black History Month 2025 presents images through the years.
 We encourage you to share the graphic—and all the content you will find on our digital platforms—and participate in campus-wide activities.